“Stripe” payments PCF component (Power Apps)

 Import the managed solution package into the environment as per the usual process.
 As a result, you should get the following:

-Launch the StripePaymentsDemo app to see the demonstration of the components in action:
+Launch the StripePaymentsDemo stripe power apps to see the demonstration of the components in action:

 Set up your Stripe account